Z3TA/webide/README.txt

 sudo apt autoremove

 # Always reboot after a system upgrade to check if the system boots with the new upgrades
-# You don't want the system to be stuck att boot during a unplanned reboot (for example automatic start after power failure)
+# You don't want the system to be stuck at boot during a unplanned reboot (for example automatic start after power failure)

 Compiling dependencies for old nw.js
 ====================================

+For running jzedit in older versions of nw.js

-for the right modules version: node-gyp rebuild --target=1.2.0 --msvs_version=2015
+node-gyp rebuild --target=1.2.0 --msvs_version=2015